clessn/clessn-blend/Pipelines/Refiners/README.md

 2. Create a table and fill in the form:
     1. Database: default
     2. Table name, verbose name and verbose name plural: `mart_table_name` (`mart_` is the prefix for datamart table) (same)
-    1. Exemple: Create a refiner for a datamart that will calculate the number of press releases published every week by a party.
+    1. Example: Create a refiner for a datamart that will calculate the number of press releases published every week by a party.
 4. Create datamart metadata
     1. Go on an existing mart table
     2. Change the view from "Tree" to "Code"